Poll: Fewer Willing to Take Vaccine Early as Dems Cast Efficacy Doubts

 [The poll found] about 40% of Americans said they are somewhat or much more likely to get the coronavirus vaccine once it is available.
 That response was similar among Republicans and Democrats, with 41% and 44%, respectively expressing this view.
 At the same time, 41% reported their view on a vaccine hadn’t changed even though Trump was infected.
 Another 19% said they were somewhat or much less likely to pursue an available vaccine.

-STAT-Harris surveyed 2,050 people online from October 7 to 10.
+STAT/Harris surveyed 2,050 people online from October 7 to 10.

 There is a global race for developing a vaccine.
 In the United States, there are seven candidates, including at least four in the final phase of the clinical trial process.